 325 CE |

-- This timeline of Christian history provides us with some broad talking points.
-I’ll use them to go into a bit more detail about some of the most important events which led to the spread of Christianity and its rise to prominence.
+- This timeline of Christian history provides some broad talking points.
+I’ll use them to discuss in more detail some of the most important events that led to the spread of Christianity and its rise to prominence.

-- To do this, I’ll divide these 300 years into two eras: the Apostolic Age (30-100 AD) and the Ante-Nicene period (100-325d).
-If it seems like the time period allotted for the Apostolic Age is relatively short, remember that this period was particularly dynamic.
+- To do this, I’ll divide these 300 years into the Apostolic Age (30-100 AD) and the Ante-Nicene period (100-325d).
+If the time allotted for the Apostolic Age is relatively short, remember that this period was particularly dynamic.

 - Christianity in the ante-Nicene period.

 - The second and third centuries saw a sharp divorce of Christianity from its early roots.
-There was an explicit rejection of then-modern Judaism and Jewish culture by the end of the second century, with a growing body of adversus Judaeos literature.
-Fourth- and fifth-century Christianity experienced pressure from the government of the Roman Empire and developed strong episcopal and unifying structure.
-Many variations in this era defy neat categorizations, as various forms of Christianity interacted in a complex fashion.[1]
-One variation was proto-orthodoxy which became the international Great Church and in this period was defended by the Apostolic Fathers.
-This was the tradition of Pauline Christianity, which placed importance on the death of Jesus as saving
+There was an explicit rejection of then-modern Judaism and Jewish culture by the end of the second century, with a growing body of ad versus goods literature.
+Fourth- and fifth-century Christianity experienced pressure from the government of the Roman Empire and developed strong Episcopal and unifying structures.
+Various variations in this era defy neat categorizations, as multiple forms of Christianity interacted complexly.[1]
+One variation was proto-orthodoxy, which became the international Great Church and, in this period, was defended by the Apostolic Fathers.
+This was the tradition of Pauline Christianity, which placed importance on the death of Jesus as saving.